-Professional Characteristics Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
-Self Faculty Please describe an incident that you feel demonstrates your initiative or why it is an area for improvement. ı Dependability - follows through on tasks; completes assignments in Self Faculty accordance with stated parameters and/or constraints.
-Please describe one or more incidents that you feel demonstrate you why it is an area for improvement. ır depend dability or Time Management/Work Organization - organizes work and Self Faculty manages time effectively; completes assignments in a timely manner.
-Please describe one or more incidents that you feel demonstrate you and/or organizational abilities or lack thereof. ır time m ianagement Respect for Human Diversity - exhibits awareness of and sensitivity Self Faculty to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
-Please describe one or more incidents that you feel demonstrate your respect for human diversity or need for improvement. diversity of freed for improvement.
+Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
+Self Faculty Please describe an incident that you feel demonstrates your initiative or why it is an area for improvement.
+Dependability - follows through on tasks; completes assignments in accordance with stated parameters and/or constraints.
+Self Faculty Please describe one or more incidents that you feel demonstrate your dependability or why it is an area for improvement.
+Time Management/Work Organization - organizes work and manages time effectively; completes assignments in a timely manner.
+Self Faculty Please describe one or more incidents that you feel demonstrate your time management and/or organizational abilities or lack thereof.
+Respect for Human Diversity - exhibits awareness of and sensitivity to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
+Self Faculty

+Please describe one or more incidents that you feel demonstrate your respect for human diversity or need for improvement.
 Oral Communication - expresses self orally in a clear and organized Self Faculty manner.
 Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate orally.
 Written Communication - expresses self in writing in a clear and Self Faculty organized manner.
 Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate in writing.
 If rated below expectations by faculty, devise improvement or remediation plan.
 Attending/Listening Skills - listens attentively; attends to important Self Faculty communications.
 Please describe one or more incidents that you feel demonstrate your attending/listening abilities or struggles.
 Interpersonal Relations - relates effectively with colleagues, faculty, Self Faculty supervisors and clients.
 Please describe one or more incidents that you feel demonstrate your interpersonal relationship abilities or challenges.
 Adaptability/Flexibility - adapts effectively to demands of situation; Self Faculty exhibits flexibility in face of change.
 Please describe one or more incidents that you feel demonstrate your adaptability and flexibility or rigidity.
-Ethical Responsibility - responds appropriately to interpersonal and Faculty Self professional legal and ethical challenges Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.
+Ethical Responsibility - responds appropriately to interpersonal and Self Faculty professional legal and ethical challenges Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.